Varaha: Creation legend

-His [four] feet represent the Vedas (scriptures).
+His four feet represent the Vedas (scriptures).
 His tusks represent sacrificial stakes.
 His teeth are offerings.
 His mouth is the altar, the tongue is the sacrificial fire.
 The hair on his head denotes the sacrificial grass.
 The eyes represent the day and night.
 The head represents the seat of all.
 The mane represents the hymns of the Vedas.
 His nostrils are the oblation.
 His joints represent the various ceremonies.
 The ears are said to indicate rites (voluntary and obligatory).

-Some texts like the Vishnu Purana, the Matsya Purana, the Harivamsa and the Padma Purana contain a panegyric – dedicated to Varaha – and a plea of rescue by the earth.
-They clearly identify Varaha with Vishnu at this stage.
-Further in the Brahmanda Purana and other texts, Varaha rose from the waters carrying the earth on his tusks and restored her on the waters, where she floated like a boat.
-Varaha flattened the earth and divided it into seven great portions by creating mountains.
+Some texts like the Vishnu Purana, the Matsya Purana, the Harivamsa and the Padma Purana contain a panegyric - dedicated to Varaha - and the earth's plea for rescue, clearly identifying Varaha with Vishnu.
+In Brahmanda Purana and other texts, Varaha carries the earth on his tusks and restores her on the waters, flattening and dividing the earth into seven portions by creating mountains.
 Further, Brahma, identified with Vishnu, creates natural features like mountains, rivers, oceans, various worlds as well as various beings.
 The Venkatacala Mahatmya and the first account in the Bhagavata Purana mentions only the rescue of the earth by Varaha, omitting the creation activities attributed to him in other texts.
-The Venkatacala Mahatmya states that Varaha placed beneath the earth the world elephants, the serpent Shesha and the world turtle as support.
-At his behest, Brahma creates various beings.
-The Bhagavata Purana alludes to the slaying of a demon – identified with Hiranyaksha in other narratives in the Purana.
+The Venkatacala Mahatmya states that Varaha placed beneath the earth the world elephants, serpent Shesha, and the world turtle as support.
+The Bhagavata Purana alludes to the slaying of a demon - identified with Hiranyaksha in other narratives in the Purana.

-The Linga Purana and the Markendeya Purana clearly identifies Varaha, as the rescuer of the earth, with Vishnu, barring the cosmogonic myth.
+The Linga Purana and the Markendeya Purana also identify Varaha as the rescuer of the earth, with Vishnu, barring the cosmogonic myth.